SYMBOL OF HOPE? [PICTURE: Jeff King, Unsplash]

 We hope we can help to promote and co-ordinate existing clean-up efforts like these.
 And in the longer term, involving local schools can also help ensure a new generation of children grow up appreciating the wonder of nature and the importance of protecting their local environment, making them less likely to litter when they grow up to be teenagers and more likely to protest when friends or family members throw something away carelessly.

-Watch this space and our Volunteer link as we step up our own campaign to start making an impact on the ground locally – one small step at a time.
+Turn to our Ripple Campaign page for more detail about how we can work together to make an impact on the ground locally – one small step at a time.